Professional Development

 M is for Murder September 10, 2025 – September 12, 2025 General Atlantic Beach, NC Open to prosecutors, legal assistants, and law enforcement

-Impaired Driving: Practice Makes Perfect September 2025 September 11, 2025 – September 12, 2025 General Greensboro, NC Open to prosecutors and law enforcement
+Impaired Driving: Practice Makes Perfect September 2025 September 11, 2025 – September 12, 2025 General Greensboro, NC Open to prosecutors.

 Call the Expert September 18, 2025 – September 19, 2025 General Winston-Salem, NC Open to prosecutors, law enforcement, administrative professionals, adult protective services, and other allied professionals